ryantd42/NY-Legislative-Git/2023/S6699A-2023/bill.md

- Introduced  by  Sen.  CANZONERI-FITZPATRICK  --  read  twice and ordered printed, and when printed to be committed to the  Committee  on  Local Government
+ Introduced  by  Sen.  CANZONERI-FITZPATRICK  --  read  twice and ordered printed, and when printed to be committed to the  Committee  on  Local Government  --  recommitted  to  the  Committee on Local Government in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT authorizing the Congregation Beis Medrash of Lawrence to  receive retroactive real property tax exempt status

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Notwithstanding any other provision of law to the contrary, the assessor of the county of Nassau is hereby authorized to accept from Congregation Beis Medrash of Lawrence, an application for exemption from real  property  taxes pursuant to section 420-a of the real property tax law with respect to the 2019-2020 assessment rolls for a portion of  the 2019  general  taxes  and  all  of  the  2020  general taxes, and all of 2019-2020 school taxes for the parcel  conveyed  to  such  organization, with  such  parcel  being  located  at 15 Martin Lane, in the village of Lawrence, otherwise known as Nassau county tax  map  section  40,  block 199,  lot 3.
+Notwithstanding any other provision of law to the contrary, the assessor of the county of Nassau is hereby authorized to accept from Congregation Beis Medrash of Lawrence, an application for exemption from real property taxes pursuant to section 430 of the real property tax law with respect to the 2019-2020 assessment rolls for a portion of the 2019 general taxes and all of the 2020 general taxes, and  all  of  2019-2020 school  taxes  for  the  parcel conveyed to such organization, with such parcel being located at 15 Martin Lane,  in  the  village  of  Lawrence, otherwise  known  as Nassau county tax map section 40, block 199, lot 3.
  If accepted, the application  shall  be  reviewed  as  if  it  had  been received  on  or  before  the  taxable status dates established for such rolls.
   If satisfied that such organization would  otherwise  be  entitled  to such  exemption  if  such organization had acquired the subject property